pact-im/api-doc/_includes/webhooks.md

 ### When

-  - Instagram channel was changed state to disabled
+  - Instagram channel state was changed to `disabled`